Mortgage With Family And Friends

 See our dedicated article on joint tenants vs. tenants in common for more information.

-It’s important to have an open and honest discussion about which is best for you, and how you will make things work on a practical level as soon as possible.
+It’s important to have an open and honest discussion about what is best for you and how you will make things work practically as soon as possible.
 The solicitor can advise you further on this.

-All lenders will require that at least one of the applicants is named on the bank account from where the direct debit will be paid.
-This will be used to make mortgage repayments and you will all need to transfer your share of the funds into that account in good time.
+All lenders will require that at least one of the applicants be named on the bank account from which the direct debit will be paid.
+This account will be used to make mortgage repayments, and you will all need to transfer your share of the funds into that account in good time.

-But you may want to use that account to pay household bills and/or to store savings for any emergency repairs or DIY jobs.
-These issues should be discussed early on in the process to ensure all parties are clear from the outset on how responsibility is shared.
+However, you may want to use that account to pay household bills and/or store savings for emergency repairs or DIY jobs.
+These issues should be discussed early on in the process to ensure all parties are clear on how responsibility is shared.

 Signing a deed of trust